China's ByteDance says TikTok will be its subsidiary under deal with Trump

 Accounts of the deal differ.
 ByteDance said on Monday that it will own 80% of TikTok Global, a newly created U.S. company that will own most of the app’s operations worldwide.
 Oracle and Walmart, which have agreed to take stakes in TikTok Global of 12.5% and 7.5% respectively, had said on Saturday that majority ownership of TikTok would be in American hands.

-ByteDance said in its statement on Monday that it was a “rumor” that U.S. investors would be TikTok Global’s majority owners.
+ByteDance in its statement on Monday said it was a “rumor” that U.S. investors would be TikTok Global’s majority owners and that ByteDance would lose control over TikTok.
 Oracle declined to comment on ByteDance’s statement, while Walmart did not respond to a request for comment.

 Some sources close to the deal have sought to reconcile the discrepancy by pointing out that 41% of ByteDance is owned by U.S. investors, so by counting this indirect ownership TikTok Global would be majority owned by U.S. parties.
 One of the sources said the deal with Oracle and Walmart values TikTok Global at more than $50 billion.